juanitotaveras/tacoboutaustin/PITCHME.md

 ---

 ## What puzzles us?
-- We would also like to save filters and user preferences when users navigate throughout the site - we can use cookies for this, but we didn't put time into implementing these details  |
+- We would also like to save filters and user preferences when users navigate throughout the site; We can use cookies for this, but we didn't put time into implementing these details  |

 - We would like to get better data, but found it difficult because the best APIs were closed off to us  |

 ---